rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Are security groups applied to instances?

 No. Security groups are applied to a Neutron port on a network that is attached to an instance and not to an instance itself.
+In the near future, when updating a security group, changes will be applied automatically to any port associated with that security group.

-#### What are the limits for security groups and rules?
+#### What are the available quotas for security groups and rules?

 - You can apply up to 5 security groups per port.
 - You can have up to 20 security group rules per security group